HsLOL/RetinaNet-PyTorch/README.md

     -Output/
         -checkpoints/
+	    - the path of saving chekpt files
+        -tensorboard/
 	    - the path of saving tensorboard log event -evaluate/
 	    - the path of saving model detection results for evaluate (coco/voc/inshore/offshore)